b3nk4n/wpi.imgd.planetary-defense/README-proj3Alpha.txt

 - Main Menu
 	- Planet Menu
+		- Tower Defens Game
-		- Map One
+			- 3 Maps
+			- 3 Levels (EASY = 10 Waves, MEDIUM = 20 Waves, HARD = 30 Waves)
-			- 3 Enemy Types and a Enemy Spawner
+			- 3 Enemy Types (Goblin, Ork Boss)
-			- 5 Towers (purchased with # keys)
+			- 5 Towers (purchased with # keys [e.g. Key '1' for Solar Panel])
 			- Map and Cursor (arrow keys to move)
 			- Volts (need solar panels to increase)
-			- Money (gained by killing enemies)
+			- Credits (gained by killing enemies)
-			- Game Over Screen
 	- Quit

+### 3.3 Additional Featurs

+The game engines resource manager was extended to load maps and level information specific for tower defens games.
+So it is possible for the user to modify or add additional maps or levels.

-### 3.3 Known Issues
+### 3.4 Known Issues

-- Game may seg fault randomly when playing
-- After lose screen, player cannot select a new planet without a seg fault
+- When a Grenade Tower or a Tesla Tower was built, the game could crash with an SEG FAULT.
+We could narrow down the problem that the SEG FAULT occured inside Manager::onEvent(), but we weren't able to fix it before we submitted or game for the ALPHA release.
+The problem might be caused anywhere in the optionally implemented SceneGraph...
-- Balancing is way off at the moment.
-May seem quite hard.
+- Balancing is way off at the moment, but is not a requirement for the ALPHA.
--

 ################################################################################
 4. File and Code Structure